 3. And organising raids into the western districts of the state bordering Pakistan

 Side by side preparations were being done for a direct assault at an opportune moment by tribes of Balochistan regions (Afghanistan-Pakistan border).
-Their idea was to attack during onset of the winters when the main lines of communication between Jammu and Srinagar gets blocked due to heavy snowfall.
+Their idea was to attack during onset of the winters when the main lines of communication between Jammu and Srinagar

 Even the officers who had gone on leave were called back.
 Major General Akbar Khan of the Pakistan Army was given the orders to lead these men.
-This Major General was intentionally given an ‘operation name’ of General Tariq after the name of the Arab conqueror of Egypt.
+This Major General was intentionally given an ‘operation name’ of General Tariq after the name of the Arab conqueror of Egypt

 These six thousand men were then divided into 6 lashkars of 1000 raiders each.
 Each lashkar had a Malik who further had 1 Major, 1 Captain and 10 JCOs under him.